artistmonky/GoAero_Simulation/README.md

-This repo contains the simulation models needed for the GoAero simulation
+This repo contains the simulation models needed for the GoAero simulation.

-Includes:
+It includes:
 - LIVOX MID 360 LiDAR Simulation Model